viktorijaz/angular-firebase/README.md

 ## To do
 This is only a basic show of the Angular/Firebase capabilities.
 Further improvements:

--Encapsulate Calculate functionality within separate module and lazy load it -Introduce Repository pattern to deal with Firebase Databases -Introduce more Component/ Service tests
+- Encapsulate Calculate functionality within separate module and lazy load it
+- Introduce Repository pattern to deal with Firebase Databases
+- Introduce more Component/ Service tests
--Dockerize the app/ Include it in a monorepo with Sharable components
+- Dockerize the app/ Include it in a monorepo with Sharable components